Managing Chronic Low Back Pain

 - Poor posture

-- Medical conditions, such as arthritis, spinal stenosis, tumors, infections, or fractures (with or without osteoporosis)—that result in damage to bones
+- Medical problems, such as arthritis, spinal stenosis, tumors, infections, or fractures that result in injury to bones

-- Spinal deformities, some of which may be present at birth
+- Spinal defects, some of which may be found at birth

 - Prior surgery or back injury

 Many times, there is no clear cause of low back pain.